coinbase/smart-wallet-permissions/docs/SpendPermission.md

 The start time and cycle period set a deterministic schedule infinitely into the future for when allowances reset to zero for the next cycle.

-Here are the first few cycles for a recurring allowance:
+Here are the first few cycles for a spend permission:

 1. `[start, start + period - 1]`
 1. `[start + period, start + 2 * period - 1]`